kylekarpack/react-goodreads-shelf/README.md

 | width | number | Minimum width allowed for each book | 100
 | details | boolean | Whether to show book details like book title, author, and summary | false

+## Development
+- `yarn start` to watch changes and build
+- `yarn storybook` to launch storybook for testing

 ## ToDo

 Short-term plans include adding additional API options and styling